dtsolovos/Cyclistic/README.md

              apr_2021, may_2021, jun_2021, jul_2021, aug_2021, sep_2021)
 ```

-After that, I had to remove some test entries and empty fields that were caused by bad sensor data:
+After that, I had to remove some test entries and empty fields that were caused by bad sensor data and checked for any remaining NA entries:

 ```
 cyc_filtered <- cyc %>%